lauslim12/intract-social-network/README.md

 * Run all for production code.

 ## Project Structure
-The project structure will follow the Model, View, Controller style with a mixed addition of PHP Official Structure from https://docs.php.earth/faq/misc/structure/.
+The project structure will follow the Model, View, Controller style with a mixed addition of PHP Official Structure from https://docs.php.earth/faq/misc/structure/, and PHP Standards Recommendation (PSR) from http://www.php-fig.org/psr/.

 ## Installations and Usage
 * Use PHP with version more than 5.5.